 1. Wash the leaves with cold water.
 In a big bowl place the chopped onion, parsley, leeks, mint, spinach, sorrel, Swiss chard and other greens.
 Add salt to taste.
 Using your fingers, work the mixture, until they almost start looking wilted.

 2. Crumble the feta cheese using your fingers, and add it to the mixture.
-Add the riced cauliflower too.
+Add the riced cauliflower and olive oil too.
 Carefully mix all ingredients again.
 Pre-heat the oven at 400 F (200 C).

 3. Move everything in a deep baking pan.
 The raw ingredients should be forming a mass of about 2.5 inches thick in the pan.